ppy/osu-wiki/wiki/Skinning_Tutorial/osu!catch/en.md

 ### Shared commands

-osu!catch shares these skin.ini commands with other modes:
+osu!catch shares these skin configuration commands with other modes:

 - `Combo1`
 - `Combo2`